GoktugEk/Huawei-Digix-/README.md

 # Huawei-Digix-
 The code and model for Huawei Digix CTR Prediction Challenge.
+Individual work.